szczyglis-dev/py-gpt/README.md

 - `Additional keyword arguments (**kwargs) for data loaders`: Additional keyword arguments, such as settings, API keys, for the data loader.
 These arguments will be passed to the loader; please refer to the Llama-index or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.

+- `Use local models in Video/Audio and Image (vision) loaders`: Enable usage of local models in Video/Audio and Image (vision) loaders.
+If disabled then API models will be used (GPT-4 Vision and Whisper).
+Note: local models will work only in Python version (not compiled/Snap).
+Default: False.

 - `Auto-index DB in real time`: Enables conversation context auto-indexing.

-* `ID of index for auto-indexing`: Index to use if auto-indexing of conversation context is enabled.
+- `ID of index for auto-indexing`: Index to use if auto-indexing of conversation context is enabled.

 - `DB (ALL), DB (UPDATE), FILES (ALL)`: Index the data – batch indexing is available here.